-Franked with 1 cent - 5 cents and a besected -total 8 cents.
+Franked with 1 cent - 5 cents and a bisected -total of 8 cents.

-The letter has 4 ring ship postmark and a "C" on the back and an arrival postmark St.Thomas April 7.
+The letter has the 4 rings ship postmark and a "C" on the back and an arrival postmark St.Thomas April 7.

-On Convention in Paris in 1878, it was decided that lack of postage (in centimeters) were applied in black numbers next to the stamps.
-The post office in København would then charge double porto
+On Convention in Paris in 1878 - it was decided that lack of postage (in centimes) were applied in black numbers next to the stamps.
+The post office in København (Copenhagen) would then

-Not Accepted (missing postage) 2 cents -( 10 centimeters was applied, "16 øre in red" The 1 cent and 5 cents stamps were accepted for 6 cents.
+Not Accepted (missing postage) 2 cents - 10 centimes was applied - "16 øre in red".
+The 1 cent and 5 cents stamps were accepted for 6 cents.

-for using bisected stamps with other stamps and as they had previously been asked to repay not accepted porto - the bisected was accepted and stamped Købehavn April 24 1903.
+about the rules for using bisected stamps with other stamps and as they had previously been asked to repay not accepted porto - the bisected was accepted and stamped Kjøbenhavn April 24 1903.